Insider Selling: eXp World Holdings, Inc. (NASDAQ:EXPI) CEO Sells 9,000 Shares of Stock

 - On Tuesday, December 21st, Glenn Darrel Sanford sold 9,000 shares of eXp World stock.
 The shares were sold at an average price of $35.21, for a total value of $316,890.00.

-The firm also recently declared a quarterly dividend, which was paid on Monday, November 29th.
-Shareholders of record on Monday, November 15th were given a dividend of $0.04 per share.
-The ex-dividend date of this dividend was Friday, November 12th.
-This represents a $0.16 dividend on an annualized basis and a yield of 0.64%. eXp World’s dividend payout ratio (DPR) is presently 34.04%.
+The company also recently declared a quarterly dividend, which was paid on Monday, November 29th.
+Investors of record on Monday, November 15th were given a dividend of $0.04 per share.
+This represents a $0.16 annualized dividend and a dividend yield of 0.66%.
+The ex-dividend date of this dividend was Friday, November 12th. eXp World’s payout ratio is 34.04%.

-EXPI has been the subject of a number of research analyst reports.
-TheStreet downgraded eXp World from a “b-” rating to a “c+” rating in a report on Friday, November 19th.
-Zacks Investment Research downgraded eXp World from a “buy” rating to a “hold” rating in a research note on Monday, November 8th.
-Finally, DA Davidson lowered their price objective on eXp World from $66.00 to $63.00 and set a “buy” rating for the company in a research note on Thursday, November 4th.
-One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and two have issued a buy rating to the company’s stock.
-Based on data from MarketBeat, the stock currently has an average rating of “Hold” and an average price target of $55.67.
+Several research analysts recently weighed in on the company.
+Zacks Investment Research cut eXp World from a “buy” rating to a “hold” rating in a research report on Monday, November 8th.
+DA Davidson reduced their price target on eXp World from $66.00 to $63.00 and set a “buy” rating for the company in a research report on Thursday, November 4th.
+Finally, TheStreet cut eXp World from a “b-” rating to a “c+” rating in a research report on Friday, November 19th.
+One equities research analyst has rated the stock with a sell rating, two have given a hold rating and two have assigned a buy rating to the company.
+Based on data from MarketBeat, the company has a consensus rating of “Hold” and an average price target of $55.67.

-A number of hedge funds have recently made changes to their positions in the business.
-Robeco Institutional Asset Management B.V. boosted its position in eXp World by 4.9% during the 3rd quarter.
-Robeco Institutional Asset Management B.V. now owns 5,701 shares of the technology company’s stock worth $227,000 after acquiring an additional 265 shares during the period.
-O Shaughnessy Asset Management LLC boosted its position in eXp World by 6.4% during the 3rd quarter.
-O Shaughnessy Asset Management LLC now owns 5,031 shares of the technology company’s stock worth $200,000 after acquiring an additional 302 shares during the period.
-Voya Investment Management LLC boosted its position in eXp World by 1.4% during the 3rd quarter.
-Voya Investment Management LLC now owns 24,608 shares of the technology company’s stock worth $979,000 after acquiring an additional 334 shares during the period.
-PNC Financial Services Group Inc. boosted its position in eXp World by 46.3% during the 3rd quarter.
-PNC Financial Services Group Inc. now owns 1,084 shares of the technology company’s stock worth $42,000 after acquiring an additional 343 shares during the period.
-Finally, Sigma Planning Corp boosted its position in eXp World by 1.5% during the 2nd quarter.
-Sigma Planning Corp now owns 33,404 shares of the technology company’s stock worth $1,295,000 after acquiring an additional 498 shares during the period.
-Institutional investors own 21.40% of the company’s stock.
+Institutional investors and hedge funds have recently modified their holdings of the stock.
+US Bancorp DE increased its position in shares of eXp World by 1,126.5% during the third quarter.
+US Bancorp DE now owns 834 shares of the technology company’s stock worth $33,000 after purchasing an additional 766 shares in the last quarter.
+PFG Private Wealth Management LLC purchased a new stake in shares of eXp World during the third quarter worth approximately $34,000.
+PNC Financial Services Group Inc. increased its position in shares of eXp World by 46.3% during the third quarter.
+PNC Financial Services Group Inc. now owns 1,084 shares of the technology company’s stock worth $42,000 after purchasing an additional 343 shares in the last quarter.
+National Bank of Canada FI purchased a new stake in shares of eXp World during the fourth quarter worth approximately $168,000.
+Finally, O Shaughnessy Asset Management LLC boosted its stake in eXp World by 6.4% during the third quarter.
+O Shaughnessy Asset Management LLC now owns 5,031 shares of the technology company’s stock worth $200,000 after buying an additional 302 shares during the last quarter.
+Hedge funds and other institutional investors own 21.40% of the company’s stock.

 eXp World Holdings, Inc operates as a cloud-based real estate brokerage firm.
 It focuses on the development and use of cloud-based technologies in order to grow an international brokerage without the burden of physical brick and mortar offices and redundant staffing costs.
 The firm offers software subscriptions to customers to access its virtual reality software platform through VirBELA.